-Alliance Behavioral Health (Cumberland, Durham, Johnston, Orange, Mecklenburg and Wake Counties).
+Alliance Behavioral Health (Cumberland, Durham, Johnston, Orange, Mecklenlenburg and Wake Counties).

 Limited Implementation of Participant-Direction.
-A waiver of statewideness is requested in order to make participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the state.
-Participants who reside in these areas may elect to direct their services as provided by the state or receive comparable services through the service delivery methods that are in effect elsewhere in the state.
+A waiver of statewideness is requested in order to make participant-direction of services as specified in Appendix E available only to individuals who reside in the to now mig geographic areas of pointear subarvisions of the state.
+I arriespants who reside in these areas may elect to direct their services as provided by the state or receive comparable services through the service delivery methods that are in effect elsewhere in the state.
 Specify the areas of the state affected by this waiver and, as applicable, the phase-in schedule of the waiver by geographic area: